Friday, May 16, 2025

 3. Backups

-Back up apps filesystems, hold scheduled jobs if necessary.
-Also create a GRP in database.
+Back up apps filesystems.
+Optional: hold scheduled concurrent jobs if necessary & create a GRP in database.

 $ vi /etc/oraInst.loc